INL/BlackLab/PLAN.md

 ### Forward index

+- [ ] Search for "with integrated, we cannot open the forward index ...".
+This is no longer a problem.
 - [ ] PROBLEM: we normally only store the first value indexed at a position in the forward index.
 But with the integrated index, we can't tell what value was first anymore by the time we write the forward index (because we reverse the reverse index).
 So we should either change it to store all values in the forward index (doable but complicated and doesn't tell us how to build concordances), or we need to add extra information to the tokens (payload?) that tells us what value was first.
 Probably refer to Mtas (they do store all values in the forward index, but they still need to know what token to use for concordances).
 - [ ] ForwardIndexAccessorLeafReader: implement per-segment terms class (or as part of ForwardIndexSegmentReader).
 Use same approach as global terms when comparing insensitively.
 - [ ] Only create forward index for annotations that should have one (fieldsconsumer)